kagisearch/kagi-docs/orion/src/faq/faq.md

 - https://browser.kagi.com/updates/10_15/119.zip (Catalina)
 - https://browser.kagi.com/updates/10_14/119.zip (Mojave)

+<a name="debugmenu"></a>
+## How to use Debug menu?

+Orion's debug menu contains a number of commands that can be of interest to "advanced" users.
+To enabled Debug menu, type the following in terminal:

+> defaults write com.kagi.kagimacOS DebugMenu 1

+If you use Orion RC (release candidate) replace with com.kagi.kagimacOS.RC.

+When you relaunch Orion, you’ll find a new Debug menu, located to the right of the Help menu.

+Test Web Page - Web Page for testing with default configuration and without any web-extension scripts

+Reset Welcome Animation State - To reset welcome animation flag to see again on next launch

+Reset Preferences - Reset all global settings

+Clear Website Data - Remove all website data (cache, cookies etc)

+Clear Content Blocking Lists - Remove Content Blocking List so that can be initialized again on next relaunch

+Clear Policy Cache - Removes WebRequest APIs request/response blocking (from web-extensions like uBlock) cache

+Disable Resource Interceptor - Bypass any requests/response interception (used by WebRequests API) to reduce request/response delay

+Disable Reloading Tab on WebKit Crash - Disables auto reload feature of webpage when WebContent process crashes

+Show Debug Log - Shows web-extension API console logs for testing/debug

+Factory Reset - Wipe all data and reset Orion to factory settings

+You can read more about Orion's advanced features in the [technical documentation](../misc/technical.md).

 <a name="favorites_shortcuts"></a>
 ## How do I access my Favorites via shortcuts (CMD + #)?